cataaptr/Cybersecurity-Practice-Labs/README.md

 <img src="img/cover.jpg" width="1500" height="150" />

+⚠️ **Disclaimer**: The techniques and tools presented in this repository are intended strictly for educational purposes.
+Engaging in hacking or penetration testing on any network without explicit permission is illegal and unethical.

 ## ✅ Setup Components:
 1. **VMware (or other virtualization platforms, e.g., VirtualBox)**
 - *Description*: VMware or VirtualBox provides the virtualized environment needed for setting up and running different OS instances safely.